• Subscribe

 He merely meant that when this process of angelic visitations began, and for centuries following (but not after the Flood), the “nephilim” (sometimes referred to as “giants”) had a strong influence in the world.
 Moses, who penned that very ancient record, had in mind the centuries that preceded the Flood.
 His account refers to the very lengthy pre-Flood period after the angels joined with the daughters of men.

 We know positively from the Scriptures that the Flood wiped out all human life on earth.
 “Only Noah was left, and those with him in the ark.”
 (Genesis 7:23) The only people on earth after the Flood were Noah, his wife, his three sons and their three wives (eight people).
-It was from Noah’s three sons and their wives that the earth was to be repopulated.
+This is confirmed in the New Testament in both Matthew 24:39 (the Flood “took them all away”) and Luke 17:27 (the Flood came “and destroyed them all”).

 Therefore, there could be no descendants of the “nephilim,” since none were left on earth.
 Only their name and reputation survived as is noted by the faithless spies’ statement in Numbers 13:33 when they said they saw nephilim.